RJ722/up_in_time/README.md

 * ~~Make and add a favicon~~
 * Add contact us, about_us page.

-### Far away:
+## What can be possible potential?
+* Add the facility for the users to add custom Youtube videos or uploaded Audios or audio links to be served as alarm.
 * Add functionality like sending automatic emails and messages(look up twillio) at the given time.
-* Make the website responsive.
-* Add the facility for the users to add custom Youtube videos or uploaded Audios or audio links to be served as alarm.
+* A simple browser plugin from where user can set ana alarm without even leaving window.
+* Sync across all devices - still don't have any ideas HOW - would love to listen to :) - (HEAD IN THE CLOUD AND FEET ON THE FLOOR)
+* Setting an alarm for others - requires highly secure enviroment